canakalin89/speaksmart_gemini_stuido/README.md

     *   A written summary of your performance.
     *   Detailed feedback for each criterion.
     *   Specific pronunciation corrections.
-    *   The full transcription of your speech.
+    *   The full transcription of your speech and the ability to play back your recording.

 ---